sharp1230/sharp1230.github.io/index.md

 Mathematics of Computation, vol. 92, no. 341, pp. 1087–1108, 2023.

-#### 2. G. A priori error estimates of two monolithic schemes for Biot’s consolidation model
+#### 2. A priori error estimates of two monolithic schemes for Biot’s consolidation model

 **Huipeng Gu**, Mingchao Cai, Jingzhi Li, and Guoliang Ju